justeattakeaway/pie/apps/pie-docs/src/components/tag/code/code.md

 ## Events

-Interactive tags do not emit any custom events.
-In order to add event listening to this component, you can treat it like a native HTML element in your application.
+The interactive tag component does not emit any custom events.
+In order to add event listening to it, you can treat the component like a native HTML element in your application.

 ### Using `pie-icons-webc` with the `pie-tag` icon slot